cryocuhk/liulin523.github.io/_pages/openings.md

 Please refer to our [postgraduate programme webpage](http://www.cuhk.edu.hk/sci/essc/pg_prg.html) for [admission requirements](http://www.cuhk.edu.hk/sci/essc/pg_prg.html#require), [procedures](http://www.cuhk.edu.hk/sci/essc/pg_prg.html#procedure), and [deadlines](http://www.cuhk.edu.hk/sci/essc/pg_prg.html#period).

 You are highly suggested to apply for the prestigious **Hong Kong PhD Fellowship Scheme**.
-The application deadline is 1 December every year.
-Please refer to [this website](http://www.rgc.edu.hk/hkphd) for further details of the Scheme.
+The application deadline is around 1 December every year.
+Please refer to [this website](http://www.rgc.edu.hk/hkphd) for further details of the scheme.

 Every summer in early July, we host a **workshop** inviting all potential applicants to our campus.
-The first batch of PhD offers are made shortly after the workshop.
-Application is now open with a deadline on May 5.
-See futher detail from this [webpage](http://www.cuhk.edu.hk/sci/essc/sw2019.html).
+The first batch of PhD offers are made shortly after the workshop. <!-- Application is now open with a deadline on May 5.
+See futher detail from this [webpage](http://www.cuhk.edu.hk/sci/essc/sw2019.html).-->

 ## Postdoc positions